-- be a resident of British Columbia for at least 6 months immediately before nomination papers are filed
+- be a resident of British Columbia for at least 6 months immediately before nomination papers are filed; and

 Election Signs and Advertising Information

-As you get started on your campaign don’t forget to visit the Corporate Officer at Town Hall and pay your $100 deposit for placing campaign signs in the Town.
-Election signs must be removed by the end of the day on Saturday, October 27, 2018 – your deposit will be returned following the removal.
+Before you get started on your campaign, visit the Corporate Officer at Town Hall and pay your $100 deposit for placing election signs in the Town.
+Election signs must be removed by the end of the day on Saturday, October 19, 2022 – your deposit will be returned following the removal.

-Regarding signage along Highway 101, the Ministry of Transportation has suggested the following guidelines for sign placement:
+Regarding signage along Highway 101, known as Gibsons Way within the Town, the Ministry of Transportation has suggested the following guidelines for sign placement:

-– try not to place signs on curves, if they are placed on curves sight distance restriction must be taken into account;
+– try not to place signs on curves in the road, if they are placed on curves, sight distance restriction must be taken into account;

 – place signs on tangent (straight) sections away from other highway signage, and at least 150 to 200 metres from intersections;